 Mouse over the icons on the map to see what they represent.
 Note that Google has misplaced the Printing museum, it is marked correctly by the northernmost icon.

 Fivizzano is a pleasant walled city with a famous Medici fountain in its main Piazza.
 Cosimo I de' Medici built the walls in 1540, Cosimo III did the fountain in 1683.
-The town is linked to early printing presses, and houses a printing museum, the Museo della Stampa in a large palazzo that makes a very interesting visit.
+The town is linked to early printing presses, and houses a printing museum, the Museo della Stampa in the Fantoni-Bonomi Palace that makes a very interesting visit.
 The museum is marked on the map.

 Owing to Fivizzano's stratigic position, it's always been an important market place.
 These days, market day in Fivizzano is Tuesday; the morning offers an open air market spread around the Medici fountain in the center of town.
 See a video showing how to shop in the market.

-Ostello degli Agostiniani - the Augustinian hostel is inexpensive and a historical place as well.
+Ostello degli Agostiniani - the Augustinian hostel offers inexpensive lodging in a former monastery with 16th century frescoes.
 It's central to the village of Fivizzano.

 Museo della Stampa - Jacopo da Fivizzano started printing books between 1470 and 1474, and the history of printing is told in this palazzo.
 Not only that, but fellow citizen Agostino Fantoni created the first type-writing machine and began to study carbon paper here.
 It makes a very interesting visit for a mere €5, you'll even get to see the living spaces in the villa.
 For a taste of this museum, see our blog post: Mussolini's Typewriter.

 Medici Fountain - the baroque fountain was dontated by Cosimo de Medici III in 1683, a detail view of which is shown below.